Lawrence B. Harkless: Biography

 He has chaired the Medical Faculty Assembly, and served as Director of the Podiatric Residency Training Program at (UTHSCSA).
 He has educated thousands of students, residents, physicians, and health care providers about the complexities of diabetic foot complications and the importance of preventative foot care for people with diabetes.
 Harkless pioneered the TEAM Approach to Diabetic Foot Care when he developed the nationally and internationally known seminar, “The Diabetic Foot - A Multidisciplinary Approach” in 1985 which has educated over 7,000 health care providers.

 Harkless, an ACFAS fellow, is a founding member and the 1st chair of the American Diabetes Association (ADA) Council on Foot Care and past member of the ADA Board of Directors.
 He is also past-president of the National Podiatric Medical Association and the Texas Podiatric Medical Association.
 Harkless is a Distinguished Practitioner in the National Academies of Practice.

 Harkless is co-author of the book, "Foot and Ankle Secrets", which has become a staple among podiatric residents and students.
-He also developed the University of Texas Diabetic Wound Classification together with David G. Armstrong.
+He also developed the University of Texas Diabetic Wound Classification together with co-contributors.